MicrosoftDocs/win32-pr.it-it/desktop-src/Direct2D/rect-type-.md

 ## <a name="return-value"></a>Valore restituito

-Struttura Rectangle che contiene le coordinate specificate.
+Struttura rettangolare che contiene le coordinate specificate.

 ## <a name="requirements"></a>Requisiti